 We are very excited to share a Purl Bee exclusive, the Fiddlehead Pullover with you!
-Courtney designed this sweet pullover for infants 0-6 or 6-12 months and it was featured last week on the Purl Bee website in conjunction with The Fibre Company being the featured sponsor for the month of November!
-(Be sure to click the “Featured Sponsor” link — you can enter to win some amazing free prizes!
+I designed this sweet pullover for infants 0-6 or 6-12 months and it was featured last week on the Purl Bee website.

 The sweater is knit in pieces and seamed together, and both shoulders have a buttoned closure to make it easier to fit it over baby’s head.
-Courtney knows from experience how difficult dressing a floppy little bundle o’ baby can be, and promised she would never knit a pullover for babies ever again unless there were buttons on the shoulders.
+I know from experience how difficult dressing a floppy little bundle o’ baby can be, and promised myslef I would never knit a pullover for babies ever again unless there were buttons on the shoulders.

 It is shown in our favorite color of Canopy Fingering, Fern.
 It’s a perfect baby green–not too blue and not too yellow and perfectly gender neutral!

-Courtney cast on for the 38″ bust and her bust measures 39″.
-She wants the sweater to be fitted, and plans on adding some waist shaping to give it a better fit as well.
-(She has already imagined wearing the sweater with a nice tailored pair of slacks and little heels at TNNA).
+I cast on for the 38″ bust and her bust measures 39″.
+I want the sweater to be fitted, and plan on adding some waist shaping to give it a better fit as well.
 Ultimately, the fit you choose is up to you — you can go for a comfy oversized fit, or a more tailored tighter fit.
 A good “average fit” would be about 2″ positive ease, or, if your bust is a 42″ and you cast on 110 for a finished measurement of 44″ you would have a comfortable, well fitting sweater.

 So, go cast on!
 What are you waiting for?
 Stay tuned for waist shaping…